Jackson doctor won't testify as trial nears close

 Defence and prosecution lawyers later rested their cases after more than five weeks of evidence and 49 witnesses.
 The judge set closing arguments for Thursday.

-The judge said he would instruct jurors that Murray still would be responsible for Jackson's death if it was foreseeable that the singer could have injected himself with propofol -- an action that was called an "intervening cause" in court.

-"The defendant would remain criminally liable even if the jury was to believe that scenario," Deputy District Attorney David Walgren told the court about a self-injection.

-Murray denies involuntary manslaughter, or gross negligence, but could face up to four years in prison if convicted.
+Murray denies involuntary manslaughter, or gross negligence, in the case.
+He could face up to four years in prison if convicted.

-He was caring for Jackson when the 50-year-old pop star was found not breathing just a few weeks before a planned series of London comeback concerts.
-He was ruled to have died from an overdose of propofol, combined with sedatives.
+He was caring for Jackson at his Los Angeles mansion when the 50-year-old pop star was found not breathing just a few weeks before a planned series of London comeback concerts.
+The singer was later ruled to have died from an overdose of the powerful anesthetic propofol, combined with sedatives.

+Murray admits giving Jackson a small dose of propofol as a sleep aid.
+But his attorneys have sought to convince the jury that the singer somehow gave himself an extra dose of the drug, without Murray's knowledge, and thus caused his own death.